Back to Learning Center

 What Voice Does My Child Have in Determining When They Visit the Other Parent?

-How Does Refusal of Visitation Affect my Child?
+How Does Refusal of Visitation Affect My Child?

-When a child has frequent and meaningful contact with both parents who have demonstrated they can act in the child’s best interest, that child is provided consistency and the benefit of an expanded support system.
-Although it may be difficult, it is important to recognize that the problems you may be facing today are just a moment in time, and that building open lines of communication with the other parent and co-parenting to raise your child together will positively influence your child’s overall development.
+When a child has frequent and meaningful contact with both parents who have demonstrated that they can act in the child’s best interest, that child is provided consistency and the benefit of an expanded support system.
+Although it may be difficult, it is important to recognize that the problems you may be facing today are just a moment in time and that building open lines of communication with the other parent, and co-parenting to raise your child together, will positively influence your child’s overall development.
 When you are facing the difficult situation of a child refusing to visit their other parent or a parent refusing to co-parent, it is important to engage an experienced family law attorney who will provide you with realistic options and the tools you need to ensure that your child’s best interests are protected.

 Popular Family Law Articles